'You Could See The Flash Happening': Man In Custody After FBI Raid At Fort Lauderdale Home

-FORT LAUDERDALE (CBSMiami) – Residents of a Fort Lauderdale neighbor were awakened to the sound of explosions Tuesday morning as the FBI used flash bangs while serving a warrant at a southwest Fort Lauderdale home.
+FORT LAUDERDALE (CBSMiami) – Residents of a Fort Lauderdale neighbor were awakened to the sound of explosions Tuesday, March 2, as the FBI used flash bangs while serving a warrant at a southwest Fort Lauderdale home.

 “Flash bangs going off about 6 a.m.
-We went outside to look and there were about 20 cars, people everywhere,” said Chase Robinson.READ MORE: Florida Governor Ron DeSantis Addresses COVID-19, Jobs, Schools & Economy During State Of The State
+We went outside to look and there were about 20 cars, people everywhere,” said Chase Robinson.READ MORE: Deputies: Naples Student, 11, Brought Gun To School, Threatened Classmates

 The FBI said Paul Miller, 32, was taken into custody in the 1300 block of SW 6th Street, for allegedly being a convicted felon in possession of a firearm.